snowdrop/snowdrop-cloud-devex/README.md

   ```

   **REMARK** : The parameter `-i` will configure the `artifactId` to use the same name as the folder of your project.
 The command will populate a project using default values for the GAV, package name, Spring Boot version.
 That could be of course tailored using
-  the different parameters proposed by thecommand `sb create -h`
+  the different parameters proposed by the command `sb create -h`

 ## Create the development's pod